vca4109/AddEmailsBasedOnCodesVBA/README.md

-📧 Add Emails Based on Codes – Excel VBA Script
+📧 Add Emails Based on Codes – Excel VBA Script-
 This VBA macro automates the process of scanning a reference list in the "ITR" sheet and generating a unique list of email addresses based on embedded letter codes.
 The compiled list is then displayed in the "EMAIL" sheet.

 ✅ What It Does